-6.10 From time to time, commercial organisations might act as the host venue for exhibitions which are arranged in partnership with, or under the auspices of, a non-national institution.
-These exhibitions might include objects from the non-national's permanent collection and objects from other owners.
-Subject to certain requirements proving satisfactory about the proposed borrower, the purpose of the event, and arrangements such as: public access; valuation; security; transport; environmental monitoring and control; condition reporting; and borrower undertakings, the proposed borrower may be considered for approval under section 16(2)(e)) of the Act.
+6.10 From time to time, commercial organisations might act as the host venue for exhibitions which are arranged in partnership with, or under the auspices of, or with the major involvement of, a national institution.
+These exhibitions might include objects from the national's permanent collection and objects from other owners.
+Subject to certain requirements proving satisfactory about the proposed borrower, the purpose of the event, and arrangements such as: public access; valuation; security; transport; environmental monitoring and control; condition reporting; and borrower undertakings, the proposed borrower may be considered for approval under section 16(2)(e) of the Act.
 In such circumstances, indemnity could be given in respect of eligible owners lending to the approved commercial borrower and the provisions of paragraph 6.4 would apply.
+[Refer to 6.4]